Home » Budapest » Danube River Cruise tickets

 Christmas fever grips, and Danube cruises continue despite the cold.

-Since it gets frigid on the water in winter, you must dress up appropriately.
+You must dress up appropriately since it gets frigid on the water in winter.

 However, in the slow months of January, February, and early March, most cruise operators take away their boats for repair and maintenance, leaving visitors with fewer options.